sclevine/agouti/index.md

 layout: default
 title: Agouti
 ---
 [Agouti](http://github.com/sclevine/agouti) is an universal WebDriver client for Go.
-For acceptance testing, it is best complemented by the [Ginkgo](http://onsi.github.io/ginkgo/) BDD testing framework and [Gomega](http://onsi.github.io/gomega/) matcher library, but it is designed to be both testing-framework- and matcher-library-agnostic.
+For acceptance or integration testing, it is best complemented by the [Ginkgo](http://onsi.github.io/ginkgo/) BDD testing framework and [Gomega](http://onsi.github.io/gomega/) matcher library, but it is designed to be both testing-framework- and matcher-library-agnostic.

-Most of this document is written with the assumption that you will be using Agouti for acceptance testing with both Ginkgo and Gomega.
-If you are unfamiliar with these libraries, we recommend consulting their documentation first.
+Much of this document is written with the assumption that you will be using Agouti for acceptance testing with both Ginkgo and Gomega.
+If you are unfamiliar with these libraries, consult their documentation first.
 See [here](http://onsi.github.io/ginkgo/) and [here](http://onsi.github.io/gomega/).
 Note that the [`agouti`](https://godoc.org/github.com/sclevine/agouti) package can be used by itself as a general-purpose WebDriver client for Go.

-The [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) package is not used in any examples outside of the DSL section.
-While it does reduce the amount of test setup and provide a [Capybara](http://jnicklas.github.io/capybara/)-like DSL, it exports numerous identifiers and results in tests that look quite different from standard Ginkgo tests.

 ---